slaclab/lcls-sc-inj-surrogate/measurements/Description.md

 2. Time interval for desired data.

 Using [LCLS-Tools](https://github.com/slaclab/lcls-tools), using the database building scripts, the desired data is compiled into the HDF5 files for processing.

+### Measured Data Processing

+Notebooks for processing the measured data are made available.
+Data from each month was processes separately and combined to create datasets for surrogate model training/updating.

+The processed data is available as well.